-SCOR Global Investments, the Group's third business unit, operates the asset management activities of the Group.
+SCOR Investments, the Group's third business unit, is in charge of investments of the Group.
 It is responsible for defining, implementing and controlling the asset allocation of the Group's legal entities investment portfolios on a centralized basis.
 It is organized around two areas: Group functions and SCOR Investment Partners SE, an AMF-approved portfolio management company, which directly manages the assets of many SCOR Group subsidiaries as well as investment vehicles on behalf of the Group and third-party clients.

-In addition to the three business units, Group functions provide services to the whole Group and are described in Section A.1.2.1 - Lines of business and geographical areas.
+In addition to the three business units, Group functions provide services to the whole Group and are described in Section A 1.2.1 - Lines of business and geographical areas.